 It shares its exterior and interior dimensions with more humble models, so it’s no surprise to find it’s as spacious inside.
 There’s a decent amount of head and legroom in the back, but the large transmission tunnel eats into the foot space available for occupants sitting in the middle of the rear bench.

-Opening the tailgate reveals a well-shaped 480-litre boot, which can be extended by folding the standard 40/20/40 split fold rear bench.
+Opening the tailgate on the saloon reveals a well-shaped 435-litre boot, which can be extended by folding the standard 40/20/40 split fold rear bench.

-Buyers wanting even greater carrying capacity can choose the estate version, which is around £1,200 more expensive than the saloon and features a 490-litre load area.
-Prod the remote release buttons and the rear seats fold flat to liberate a reasonable 1,510-litres of space.
-The C63 estate’s practicality credentials are further boosted by a powered tailgate, numerous shopping bag hooks and a 12V power supply.
+Buyers wanting even greater carrying capacity can choose the estate version, which is around £1,000 more expensive than the saloon and features a 460-litre load area.
+Prod the remote release buttons and the rear seats fold flat to liberate a reasonable 1,480-litres of space.
+The estate’s practicality credentials are further boosted by a powered tailgate, numerous shopping bag hooks and a 12V power supply.

-Unsurprisingly the Coupe is the least practical of the lot - there's precious little space in the back for adults thanks to that sloping roofline and sports front seats.
-The boot is smaller too, naturally, with 355 litres on offer – in comparison, the BMW M4 offers 445 litres while the Lexus RC F packs a smaller 366-litre boot.
+Unsurprisingly the coupe is the least practical of the lot - there's precious little space in the back for adults thanks to that sloping roofline and front sports seats.
+The boot is smaller too, naturally, with 380 litres on offer – in comparison, the BMW M4 provides 445 litres while the Lexus RC F packs a smaller 366-litre boot.

 Reliability and Safety

 The C63 certainly feels robustly screwed together, while many of its components are shared with the standard C-Class.
-And although the new 4.0-litre V8 is new, it’s already seen service in the AMG GT coupe and, like all units from Mercedes’ high performance brand, the twin-turbo engine is essentially hand-built to the highest standards.
+And although the 4.0-litre V8 is a complex piece of engineering, it’s already seen service in the AMG GT coupe and, like all units from Mercedes’ high performance brand, the twin-turbo engine is essentially hand-built to the highest standards.

 Safety is another area where Mercedes has built up an enviable reputation – and the C63 does nothing to undermine this tradition.
 All versions get seven airbags, an active pedestrian protection bonnet, autonomous emergency braking and stability control.
 And because it’s an AMG, you also benefit from bigger and more powerful brakes.

-Of course, if you’ve got deep pockets you can add even more safety kit, including the £1,495 Driving Assistance Pack that features blind spot, monitoring, lane keep assist and adaptive cruise control.
-And for the first time on a C63, you can also add carbon ceramic brakes – although they’re only available on the S and will set you back an eye-watering £4,285.
+Of course, if you’ve got deep pockets you can add even more safety kit, including the £825 head-up display which projects key information such as vehicle speed and navigation tips into the driver’s field of vision.
+And, if you’re feeling particularly flush you can also add carbon ceramic brakes, although they’ll set you back an eye-watering £4,285.